Skip to contents

 use_hilbert

-whether to apple 'Hilbert' transform; default is true, which calculates the magnitude; set to false when only the filter is needed
+whether to apply 'Hilbert' transform; default is true, which calculates the magnitude; set to false when only the filter is needed

 downsample